EmilyChenHsu/Visual-Resume/README.md

 * Main graphs are always displayed on the same, global scale.
 * Closing and opening new tiles will likely change the global scale.
 For example, if you remove the tile with the most contributions in a month, the global max will be reduced to the next highest; but if you add a new tile with more contributions in a month than any already displayed, the global max will be increased.
 * The short graphs for date-range selection are all scaled to their own data.
+* Tiles can be reordered by swapping the position of two horizontally or vertically adjacent tiles.
+To do this, simply click the arrows located between the two tiles you wish to swap.
+* You are limited to opening only about 30 tiles at once.
+That's a bit excessive, so you probably don't have to worry about hitting your quota and blowing up the system.

 ________________
 ## Sample JSON File (GitHub):